Inspiration and support for everyone leading singing, showcasing some of the best regional, national and international choirs.

-Amongst a wide range of topics, strands this year include repertoire, conducting skills and community choirs.
-We've again expanded our repertoire sessions to cover an even wider range of music and we're pleased to be welcoming several composers to talk about their work.
-Masterclasses will offer hands-on advice for Intermediate and Advanced level conductors and there will also be conducting sessions for those less-experienced or wanting a quick refresher.
-There are sessions on male voice repertoire, working with young singers, and new ideas from here and abroad on getting the best from your singers, whatever their age.
+Amongst a wide range of topics, strands this year include repertoire, conducting skills, Early Music and community and office-based choirs.
+Our ever-popular repertoire sessions will cover an even wider range of music, masterclasses will offer hands-on advice for Intermediate and Advanced level conductors and there will also be conducting sessions for those less-experienced or wanting a quick refresher.
+There are sessions on vocal technique, working with young singers, and new ideas from here and abroad on getting the best from your singers, whatever their age.

 Click here to download Therees Tkach Hibbard's handout from Let the body sing.